ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

    - Description:
      - FIS gets the `InterrogationReports` which match the requested storage alias and have `interrogation_result=None`, i.e. interrogations which haven't reached a conclusion yet.
      - FIS returns the list of `FileUploads` corresponding to the `InterrogationReports` from the previous step
-3. `GET /upload-reports/{file_id}`: Serve an `InterrogationReport` for a given file ID, sans secret ID
+3. `GET /uploads/{file_id}/can_remove`: Returns a bool indicating whether a file can be removed from the `interrogation` bucket
    - Authorization requires a token signed with Data Hub-specific private key
-   - Returns `200 OK` and the `InterrogationReport` for the requested file ID
+   - Returns `200 OK` and the value of the `can_remove` field of the requested `InboxedFileUpload`
    - Description:
-     - FIS finds the existing `InterrogationReport` in its database, raising an error if it doesn't find it (should be translated to `404 NOT FOUND` but logged within the service as an error).
+     - FIS finds the existing `InboxedFileUpload` in its database, raising an error if it doesn't find it (should be translated to True as an HTTP response but logged within the service as an error).
-     - Returns the `InterrogationReport` with the secret ID removed.
+     - Returns the value of `InboxedFileUpload.can_remove`
-4. `POST /inspection-reports`: Accept an inspection report
+4. `PATCH /interrogation-reports`: Accept an interrogation report
+   - HTTP method is `PATCH` because the FIS already stores the object and requests to this endpoint are submitting a partial update to that information rather than a full, new object outright.
    - Authorization requires a token signed with Data Hub-specific private key
    - Request body must contain a payload conforming to the `InterrogationReport` [schema](#interrogationreport)
-   - Returns `201 CREATED`
+   - Returns `204 NO CONTENT`
    - Description:
      - FIS finds the matching `InterrogationReport` in its database based on the `file_id` (or raises an error).
      - FIS updates the `InterrogationReport` with the received information and publishes this as an *outbox event*.